 rectum to stimulate ejaculation.

-usually do not affect a woman's ability to have children.
-Most women have a brief pause in their
+usually won't affect a woman's ability to get pregnant.
+You may have a brief pause in your

 menstrual cycle after an SCI.
-But after their period
+But after your period

-sexually active after an SCI to use effective birth control if they do not want
+sexually active after your injury, make sure to use birth control if you don't want

 the special medical, psychological, and social issues involved in an SCI

 pregnancy.
-And they should work with doctors who also understand these needs.
+Work with doctors who understand these issues.